ErdemA33/System-Analizi/README.md

 │ └─ logger.py
 └─ logs

-🚀 How to Run / Nasıl Çalıştırılır
+🚀 How to Run

-🇬🇧 English:

 Install Python 3.10+

-Install dependencies: pip install -r requirements.txt
+Install dependencies:

-Run the app: python main.py

-🇹🇷 Türkçe:

-Python 3.10+ kurulu olmalı

-Gerekli kütüphaneleri yükle: pip install -r requirements.txt
+pip install -r requirements.txt

+Start the application:
-Uygulamayı başlat: python main.py
+python main.py

-🛠️ Build .EXE / .EXE Oluşturma
+🛠️ Build .EXE

-PyInstaller komutu:
+Use PyInstaller:
 pyinstaller --noconsole --onefile --add-data "core;core" ui/main.py

-🇬🇧 English:
-The .exe file will be located in the dist/ folder.
+The generated .exe file will be located in the dist/ folder.

-🇹🇷 Türkçe:
-Oluşan .exe dosyası dist/ klasöründe bulunur.

-⚠️ Notes / Notlar
+⚠️ Notes

-🇬🇧 English:

 Cleanup operations target safe directories only.

-Some actions may require admin permissions.
+Some actions may require administrator permissions.

-Logs are stored locally on the device.
+Log files are stored locally on the device.

-🇹🇷 Türkçe:

-Temizlik işlemleri yalnızca güvenli klasörlerde çalışır.

-Bazı işlemler yönetici izni gerektirebilir.

-Log dosyaları cihazda yerel olarak saklanır.

-🚧 Future Plans / Gelecek Planları

-🇬🇧 English:

-Disk usage charts

-Background monitoring

-Temperature sensor support

-Cloud log sync

-🇹🇷 Türkçe:

-Disk kullanım grafikleri

-Arka planda izleme

-Sıcaklık sensörü desteği

-Bulut log senkronizasyonu

-👤 Developer / Geliştirici
+👤 Developer

 Erdem Aydın